EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 When the CompositeSignaturePublicKey must be provided in octet string or bit string format, the data structure is encoded as specified in {{sec-encoding-rules}}.

+Component keys of a CompositeSignaturePublicKey MUST NOT be used in any other type of key or as a standalone key.

 ## CompositeSignaturePrivateKey {#sec-priv-key}

 Usecases that require an interoperable encoding for composite private keys, such as when private keys are carried in PKCS #12 [RFC7292], CMP [RFC4210] or CRMF [RFC4211] MUST use the following structure.